kaustubhbhavsar/animals-10-classification/README.md

 *   Common users, using a mobile application to identify animals.

 In both the mentioned scenarios, mobile and embedded vision system is used and MobileNet model architecture is specifically desined for it.
-Resnet50v2 (<a href="Scripts/resnet50v2.py">resnet50v2.py</a>) model architecture is used to comparative analysis with MobileNetV3 model architectures.
+Resnet50v2 (<a href="Scripts/resnet50v2.py">resnet50v2.py</a>) model architecture is used to compare performance with MobileNetV3 model architectures.

 Class imbalance issue is handled using class weights.